 CDN (Content Delivery Network) stores and delivers content, images, etc., to web users based on location.
 This network spreads worldwide, ensuring the user is close to the responding server.
 As a result, your website pages load faster on your customers’ browsers.

-When your users are close to the servers, the data will reach quickly to their devices.
+When your users are close to the servers, the data will quickly reach to their devices.
 So, using CDNs on your WooCommerce site will increase the speed and decrease loading time.
 We have multiple CDN options, and you can choose one according to your needs.

 8. Minimize AJAX Requests

 WooCommerce has an incredible feature of Cart Fragments for your customers.
-It’s basically a script that updates the shopping cart using admin AJAX without refreshing the page.
+It’s a script that updates the shopping cart using admin AJAX without refreshing the page.
 If you use this feature on all pages, your website may load slower due to repeated requests.

 If your customer sends a request every time by adding items to the cart, it reduces page speed.
 You can minimize multiple AJAX requests by giving a single submit button on the order page.
 Allow the users to select items at a time and click the submit button to send a single request.